Modern Twist on Beachy

 The bathrooms are clean and simple.
 The white tile, simple marble vanities and accents of strong fabric and color make these rooms sing.

 The guest bedroom is clean and crisp.
 The room has strong punches of red, captured in the large coral prints.
 A broad mix of texture including bamboo, mercury glass, burlap and grass shades were used to create interest.
+No wonder it has had 5000 Google Views!

 The adjoining guest bathroom tied in the same color with a bold red print in the shade.